eternialz/moeverdose/README.md

 Use feature/nameoffeature to commit new features

-Use bug/nameofbug to commit fixes
+Use fix/nameoffix to commit fixes

 ##**PROBLEMs:**

+* *Wich girl should we use as a logo for moeverdose?!!!*
 * Contributors and Regular users can edit posts/authors or only contributors?
 * Contributors and Regular users can report posts/authors or only contributors?